AusDTO/dto-design-guide/_getting-started/index.md

 <p class="abstract">How to start building Australian Government services with UI-Kit.</p>

-The DTA Design Guide documents the design system and branding the Digital Transformation Agency is building with the <a href="https://github.com/AusDTO/gov-au-ui-kit" rel="external">UI-Kit CSS and JS framework</a>.
+The DTA Design Guide documents the design system the Digital Transformation Agency is building with the <a href="https://github.com/AusDTO/gov-au-ui-kit" rel="external">UI-Kit CSS and JS framework</a>.

 ## Use the UI-Kit